Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 #### Terminal moraine

 A ridge, often characterised by being the largest and most prominent in the area, marking the **maximum advance of a glacial period** (glacial maximum), deposited at the snout of the glacier.
-Often cresent-shaped when observed from the cross profile.
+Often crescent-shaped when observed from the cross profile.

 #### Recessional moraines